SeaCastle/LinuxThings/information-dump.md

 - :CocList is a very helpful command.
 Shows which commands you can use, which extensions are installed/in use etc
 - :CocCommand <command> This is how you can execute extension specific commands and can be mapped to bindings in .vimrc
+- :CocUninstall <extension> This is how you can uninstall coc extensions (obviously..).
+If you need to know an extension name you can run `:CocList extensions`

 ## To get CoC to work with C++: